 It is sensible to begin with the kilogram as the gram is too small to "feel".
-An appreciation for the feel of a kilogram needs to be built up with lots of examples of 1 kilogram mass, for example, 1 kilogram bags of stones, polystyrene, sand, butter and nails.
-The students should compare a standard 1 kilogram mass with other objects first by holding and then by using a balance scale.
+An appreciation for the feel of a kilogram needs to be built up with lots of examples of 1 kilogram mass.
+For example, 1 kilogram bags of stones, polystyrene, sand, butter and nails.
+Students should compare a standard 1 kilogram mass with other objects, first by holding them, and then by using a balance scale.

 Links to Numeracy

-There is the opportunity within this unit to revisit and reinforce ideas related to place value as the metric measurements are a decimal system.
-If this object has a mass of 100g how many will it take to make 1000g or 1 kg?
+Metric measurements, and their position as a decimal system, lend themselves well to opportunities for revisiting and reinforcing ideas related to place value.
+E.g. If this object has a mass of 100g how many will it take to make 1000g or 1 kg?

 Station 1: Chocolate Bubble Cakes

 In this station we use the scales to measure and make Chocolate Bubble Cakes.
 We suggest that you carry out this station as a whole class (as it involves cooking over heat and the use of edible ingredients).
 Alternatively, this could be done in small groups if you have a lot of available adult or very responsible student helpers available.
 Print off the instructions below for each group.
 If you feel the food context is not appropriate for your classroom, you could make a different, non-food item (e.g. slime or play dough).